 Kendall Square Food Hall

-A multinational, internet technology company is expanding their campus to include 9 floors of office space at 150 Broadway in Kendall Square.
+The client is expanding their technology campus to include 9 floors of office space at 150 Broadway in Kendall Square.
 The 2nd floor is where a 12,000 SF food service space for its employees will be located.
 Executive architect Perkins & Will brought RODE onto the project for the Hospitality designer role.

 The food service level will feature a large kitchen for food production, food serveries featuring different themes and cuisines, beverage stations, a full-service coffee bar, and a variety of dining space options—booth seating, communal tables, and lounge areas.